npalm/action-docs/README.md

   -u, --update-readme         Update readme file.                              [string] -l, --line-breaks           Used line breaks in the generated docs.
-                                 [string] [choices: "CR", "LF", "CRLF"] [default: "LF"] -nh, --include-name-header   Include a header with the action/workflow name.
+                                 [string] [choices: "CR", "LF", "CRLF"] [default: "LF"] -n, --include-name-header   Include a header with the action/workflow name.
 ```

 ### Update the README